 The contractor continued to use a water truck for dust control.
+Watering occurred on dirt surfaces on the entire site three times per day.
 Fugitive dust did not appear to be an issue during the subject period.

 A shaker plate with rock apron continued to be in place at the entrance of the access road to Seventh Standard Road.